Holiday Tips for People With Diabetes

 “Over the river and through the woods….”
 Or, more likely, to the airport or on the highway.
 Either way, visiting friends and family means changing routines.
 Make sure you remember to take care of your diabetes while traveling.
 Check your blood glucose (sugar) more often than usual, because a changing schedule can affect levels.

-Managing Your Medication
+Managing Your Diabetes Medication

 - Pack twice the amount of diabetes supplies you expect to need, in case of travel delays.